kbairak/outbox/README.md

 # Outbox pattern for Python, SQLAlchemy, RabbitMQ and Pydantic

-Implementation of the [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) for async Python applications with SQLAlchemy and RabbitMQ.
+Implementation of the [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) for async Python applications with PostgreSQL (SQLAlchemy) and RabbitMQ.

 ```mermaid
 flowchart LR